xdoubleu/xdoubleudotcom/content/now.md

 #### music

 I love music, in so many ways.
 The social aspects, the artifacts produced by artists of almost every genre.
-You can have a peek at what I'm currently listening to on [volt.fm](https://volt.fm/xdoubleu).

 Besides listening to music, I'm trying to get into mixing music but will need a lot of practice.
 Next to this, I'm also organizing some local music events in Roeselare.

 #### workshops